 Economic Depreciation Definition

-Economic depreciation is defined as the gradual decrease in the value of assets in a period of time due to some major changes in the factors crucial to the economy.
-These types of depreciation are specifically linked to real estate where the property can incur a drastic change in its valuation due to some sudden events like the closure of the road it is built, depleting neighborhood or any kind of unfavorable conditions.
-Economic depreciation stands to be different from normal accounting depreciation because in accounting depreciation the value of asset gets depleted over a set period of time based on a planned schedule but in cases of economic depreciation the asset becomes scrap way before the planned schedule due to some unforeseen events.
+Economic depreciation is the gradual decrease in the value of assets in a period due to some major changes in the factors crucial to the economy.
+These types of depreciationTypes Of DepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
+Its value indicates how much of an asset’s worth has been utilized.
+Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. are specifically linked to real estate where the property can drastically change its valuation due to sudden events like the road’s closure, depleting neighborhood, or unfavorable conditions.
+Economic depreciation stands to be different from normal accounting depreciation because, in accounting depreciation, the value of an asset gets depleted over a set period based on a planned schedule.
+Still, in cases of economic depreciation, the asset becomes scrapped way before the planned schedule due to some unforeseen events.

 How does Economic Depreciation Work?

-When it comes to accounting for business needs, accountants will never record economic depreciation in their books of accounts or financial statement for big capital assets.
+Accountants will never record economic depreciation in their accounts or financial statementFinancial StatementFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. for big capital assets when it comes to accounting for business needs.
 Instead, they prefer to use the book value of the particular asset for the main reporting needs.
-One of the keys areas where economic depreciation is considered for financial analysis is in the field of real estate.
-Economic depreciation can also serve as a need of forecasting methodology when the analyst wants to forecast how much of revenue the good or service will generate in the future.
+One of the key areas where economic depreciation is considered for financial analysis is in the field of real estateReal EstateAt its most basic principle, Real Estate can be defined as properties that comprise land and its tangible attachments.
+The land includes the actual surface of the earth and any permanent natural objects such as water, dirt, or rock and any minerals or particulars under the surface. .
+Economic depreciation can also serve as a forecasting methodology when the analyst wants to forecast how much revenue the good or service will generate in the future.

 Causes of Economic Depreciation